How can I tell if I have a cold or the flu?

 Stay home and rest, especially while you have a fever.

 Stop smoking and avoid secondhand smoke.

 Drink plenty of fluids like water, fruit juices, and clear soups.

-Gargle with warm salt water a few times a day to help a sore throat feel better.
-Throat sprays or lozenges also may help with sore throat pain.
+Gargle with warm salt water a few times a day to relieve a sore throat.
+Throat sprays or lozenges also may help relieve the pain.

 Use salt water (saline) nose drops to help loosen mucus and moisten the tender skin in your nose.